Xilinx/Vitis_Accel_Examples/host/hbm_large_buffers/README.rst

 DETAILS
 -------

-This is a simple example of vector addition to describe how HBM banks can be grouped to handle buffers larger than 256 MB.
+This is a simple example of vector addition to describe how HBM pseudo-channels(PC) can be grouped to handle buffers larger than 256 MB.

-Compute unit interfaces are associated to fixed HBM banks using ``krnl_vadd.cfg`` file:
+Compute unit interfaces are associated to fixed HBM PC groups using ``krnl_vadd.cfg`` file:

 ::